 Fortch began his solo music career in Wilmington, NC, in 2006.
 He quickly became known as one of the hardest working, most professional musicians in southeastern North Carolina, performing hundreds of shows up and down the east coast.

 He has covered music from over 100 artists, and NEVER uses an iPad or notebook as a crutch.
 He KNOWS the songs!

 He released his first EP of original music in the summer of 2009.
 “Fortch – What’s THAT Mean?” received positive reviews and several tracks were played on local radio.

-The follow up CD was released in August, 2011.
-A year in the making, Don’t Quit On Me contains 14 songs, including 13 new originals.
-Recorded entirely at The Cape Fear Studio, the combination of great writing, a world class band of musicians, and the talents of JK Loftin as engineer and producer make this CD worth the wait.
-The CD is upbeat, rocking, and contains lyrics that tell stories but also address universal themes we all face.
+The follow up CD was released in August 2011.
+A year in the making, “Don’t Quit On Me” contains 14 songs, including 13 new originals.
+It is a combination of great writing, a world-class band of musicians, and the talents of JK Loftin as engineer and producer.
+The CD covers a lot of stylistic territory from power rock anthems to quiet waltz vignettes to bluegrass influenced acoustic numbers to bombastic hard rock wailers.

 Fortch and Mary began traveling nationwide for her work in 2014.
 He played in California, Washington, and Nashville.
 While in California, Fortch released the single, “I’m Not An Immigrant”, a heartfelt track addressing the U.S. immigration issue.